WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 There was a leftover 10 second startup delay from debugging Meadow.OS startup and initialization code that we removed.
 Additionally, linking (see below) also greatly improved app startup speed.
 The net effect of these improvements has seen a dramatic increase in OS and App startup speed.

-### Meadow.OS and .NET Stability [!!Alexis - need your help here!!]
+### Meadow.OS and .NET Stability

-We've fixed a very low-level *internal call* (iCall) method that had a bad value, causing edge-case .NET runtime stability issues.
-This saw random stability improvements across the board.
+We've fixed a bad value in a bespoke ARM-Thumb2 assembly-code trampoline, causing edge-case .NET runtime stability issues when runtime internal calls (icalls) are used (e.g. for file and network I/O).
+The fix delivered dispersed stability improvements across the board.

 We also did a lot of work around the .NET Runtime -> Meadow.OS glue that fixed up a number of stability issues.